 Israeli and European leaders in the past days, Nuland said.

-, who was in Israel Tuesday morning flew to
+, who was in Israel on Tuesday

 At a joint press conference with Ban, Netanyahu

-said, “If a long term diplomatic solution can be put in place through diplomatic
+said, “If a long-term diplomatic solution can be put in place through diplomatic

 means, than Israel would be a willing partner.”

-agreed to hold off on a ground offensive into Gaza, to allow time for
+agreed to hold off on a ground offensive into the Gaza Strip, to allow time for

-prove necessary to stop the constant barrage of rockets Israel will not
+prove necessary to stop the constant barrage of rockets, Israel will not

 hesitate to do what is necessary to defend our people.”

 launched Operation Pillar of Defense on Wednesday, the United States, the

-protect its citizens from Hamas rocket attacks.
+protect its citizens from Hamas rockets.